MobileChromeApps/mobile-chrome-apps/plugins/chrome.identity/README.md

       ]
     },

-When using this plugin outside the context of a Mobile Chrome App, this information must be provided using `chrome.runtime.setManifest`:
+When using this plugin outside the context of a Chrome App, this information must be provided using `chrome.runtime.setManifest`:

     chrome.runtime.setManifest({
       oauth2: {